Lazio to wear image of Anne Frank on shirts

 According to a report published in April, the number of anti-Semitic incidents in the US in the first three months of this year was 86% higher than the same period last year.

-Howevr, while cases of violence and harassment against Jews ticked up significantly in the US, they were down worldwide, according to a report by the Kantor Center.
+However, while cases of violence and harassment against Jews ticked up significantly in the US, they were down worldwide, according to a report by the Kantor Center.

 Cases of violence against Jews worldwide dipped 12% last year, from 410 incidents in 2015 to 361 in 2016, the report says.